Garrigill

-At Ashgillside and Beldy there are waterfalls namely Ashgill Force and Thortergill Force.
-Thortergill Force (formerly known to locals as Lady's Walk) was previously able to be accessed by the public, but access has now been closed by the current landowners.
+At Ashgillside and Beldy there are waterfalls namely Ashgill Force (the larger of the two) and Thortergill Force.
+Thortergill Force was formerly known to locals as Lady's Walk and is also otherwise known as Beldy Waterfall.

 The closest town is Alston, four miles away to the north.

 The parish church of St John was for centuries a chapel of ease to St Augustine's at Alston but was promoted to full parish status in the 1980s.
 It is served by a team vicar based at Alston who also serves the churches at Nenthead, Knarsdale, Kirkhaugh and Lambley.
 There used to be several non-conformist chapels at or just outside Garrigill as well.
 Unlike most of the rest of Cumbria the parishes of Alston, Nenthead and Garrigill are within the Diocese of Newcastle not the Diocese of Carlisle.

 At nearby Tynehead, now only a single house but once a thriving mining community, there was until the 1930s a primary school which was the highest school there has ever been in England.
 Garrigill's own school, located at Gatefoot on the Leadgate road, closed in the 1960s.